Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Human-plus-Algorithm vs. Algorithm-Only Counterfactuals

 \subsection{Counterfactual 2: Marginal Increased Reliance on Algorithm}

 In contrast to the first counterfactual exercise, which deferred decisions entirely to the algorithm, the second counterfactual exercise examines whether social workers should have relied \textit{marginally} more on the algorithm's risk score to make screen-in decisions.
-The algorithm used only historical data, whereas social workers had access to both historical data and real-time, detailed caller reports about why a family was being referred.
-Since the algorithm was designed to complement human decision-making, a relevant counterfactual exercise is to evaluate a marginal increase in using the algorithm score to guide decisions, rather than fully deferring to the algorithm decision rule.
 Increased marginal reliance corresponds to screening in additional children that the algorithm predicted as high risk.
-A real-life analog of this would be a mandatory screen-in protocol for families scoring above a high-risk threshold \citep{lacey2024}.
+A real-life analog of this would be a mandatory screen-in protocol for families scoring above a high-risk threshold as was implemented in Pittsburgh, PA \citep{lacey2024}.